Notes on rate equations in nonlinear continuum mechanics: Conclusions

 \section{Conclusions}

 We have presented basic notions of rate equations in nonlinear continuum mechanics by placing emphasis on the geometrical background.
 The application of these notions to second-order tensors has led to a clear distinction between the properties their rates may possess under different transformations: objective, covariant, and corotational.
 Objectivity in constitutive theory has been formalized by the basic principle of constitutive frame invariance, which is intended as a substitute to the classical principle of material frame-indifference.
-We have then discussed classes of objective and corotational rate constitutive equations for large deformation problems and their numerical integration in time.
-The focus has been on formulations using the Green-Naghdi and Zaremba-Jaumann corotational stress rates as well as on two incrementally objective integration algorithms employed by several finite element codes.
+We have then discussed classes of objective and corotational rate constitutive equations as well as rate forms of virtual power which form a basis for numerical methods solving large deformation initial boundary value problems.
+Concerning the numerical integration of rate constitutive equations in time, the focus has been on classical formulations using the Green-Naghdi and Zaremba-Jaumann corotational stress rates as well as on incrementally objective integration algorithms employed by several finite element codes.
 Finally, simple shear of hypoelastic material at finite deformations has been considered as an example application of both the fundamental relations and the numerical algorithms.
-The analytical and numerical results presented can also be used for the verification of future developments.
-Further research will be concerned with the implications of geometric continuum mechanics and constitutive theory \cite{Rom2013,Rom2014b,Rom2017a}, particularly with respect to the integration of rate constitutive equations in numerical simulations.
+The analytical and numerical results presented may also be used for the verification of future developments.